-Will there be WiFi in the internment camp?
+'Will there be WiFi in the internment camp?'
 Muslim comics take aim at Trump

 This is not an amusing time to be a Muslim in America.
 Hate crimes against Muslims spiked during the last two years, with attacks on Muslims and mosques rising to a high not seen since the aftermath of the 9/11 attacks.

-Meanwhile, Trump has regularly stroked suspicion about Islam, pushing fake stories about Muslims in New Jersey celebrating on 9/11, re-telling tall tales about an American general killing Muslims with bullets dipped in pig's blood, saying "Islam hates us," and proposing a temporary ban on Muslim immigration to the United States and a registry to monitor Muslims already here.
+Meanwhile, Trump has regularly stoked suspicion about Islam, pushing fake stories about Muslims in New Jersey celebrating on 9/11, re-telling tall tales about an American general killing Muslims with bullets dipped in pig's blood, saying "Islam hates us," and proposing a temporary ban on Muslim immigration to the United States and a registry to monitor Muslims already here.

 Trump has said such measures are necessary to defend the United States against terrorist attacks.
 He has denied that he is anti-Muslim, saying he has "many friends who are Muslim."